vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![Templates](images/formingATemplate.png)

+There is more to classification that is covered later.

 ### Control Messages

 Behavior and Property-Sets contain `Control` message descriptions that are messages used to invoke a behavior or get/set the value of a property.
 These control messages are described in the artifact for the behavior or property-set.
 Control messages are named descriptively and come in request and response pairs.
 Control messages contain optional named parameters of a specific type for requests and responses.